|Requirements||Frequently Asked Questions (FAQ)||Request Form|

 There are several reasons why this may have occurred, including:

 2. Your DeBN account may have been disabled due to an email bounce-back (undeliverable email).
-If this occurred, you must file an updated DeBN form if you wish to reactivate your DeBN account.
+If this occurred, you must file an updated DeBN form to reactivate your DeBN account.

 Who do I contact if I have additional questions about DeBN?